Kick the Can

 “Whoa!”
 Jason jumped back, grabbing the girl and pulling her to the ground.

 Pulling the bow, Bruce launched the purple felt bag, striking the silently rotating bear head right in the mouth.
 It dropped Kenny and skittered back off the roof.
 Pointing at the girl he turned to Mike.
-“Pick her up and shut her up,” he commanded, heading over to the injured teen.
+“Pick her up and shut her up!”
+Moving over to the injured teen, he pointed towards the front of the house.
 “Forget the yards, get to the street.”
 Jason and the girl stared at him.
 “NOW!”
 The shout got them moving while he helped the injured teen up by his shoulders.

 “I can't...breathe,” the boy uttered.